Information

 This question relates to the responsibility under the statutory Public Sector Equality Duty (PSED), and the specific duty to assess and review policies and practices.
 Policy should be understood broadly to embrace the full range of policies, provisions, criteria, functions, practices, and activities undertaken by the Scottish Government.
 You are expected to ensure that, in line with legislative requirements, new or revised policies and practices in your area are assessed for their impact on people with one or more of the protected characteristics in the Equality Act 2010.
 These are age; disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex; and sexual orientation.
 Going beyond statutory obligation, the First Minister and the Permanent Secretary have made clear their ambition for equality and human rights to be embedded in everything SG does.

 In terms of process, assessment would typically be done through the EQIA process.
 Guidance on EQIAs is available on the intranet.
 Relevant deputy director (or equivalent) is required to sign off on EQIAs, and in signing off they are required to ensure the impact of applying the policy has been sufficiently assessed against the three needs of the equality duty and EQIA is robust and addressing all relevant equality issues.
-In answering, you should be able to demonstrate that you have in place appropriate arrangements for identifying and monitoring EQIA application and for prioritisation of EQIA within policy and practice development and review.
+In answering, please provide links to the relevant published EQIAs or links to the draft EQIAs if they have not been completed yet or links to the ‘No EQIA required’ statements.
+You should be able to demonstrate that you have in place appropriate arrangements for identifying and monitoring EQIA application and for prioritisation of EQIA within policy and practice development and review.
 This also includes an assurance that DD sign-off for situations that are assessed as ‘no EQIA is required,’ are reviewed and evaluated as correct.

-9.2 How confident are you that all staff in your division have the capacity and capability to embed equality within the policies or programmes they are working on?
+9.2 How confident are you that all staff in your division have the capability and capacity to effectively embed equality considerations within the policies and programmes they deliver?

 This question seeks to find out if SG staff have the capacity and capability to deliver on equality obligations.
-In answering this question, you should consider whether staff have had sufficient time, information, training, guidance, and support to enable that aim to be realised, considering for example if:
+In answering this question, you should provide evidence on whether staff have had sufficient time, information, training, guidance, and support to enable that aim to be realised, considering for example if:

-- they have an appropriate ‘stretch’ Diversity Objective
+• Do they have an appropriate ‘stretch’ Diversity Objective?

-- they have good awareness of equality issues; an understanding of the need for good quality impact assessment and how this relates to the development of policy or practices (evidence may include confirmation of training at induction and ongoing training and capacity building updated via appropriate continuous professional development)
+• Do they have good awareness of equality issues; an understanding of the need for good quality impact assessment and how this relates to the development of policy or practices (evidence may include confirmation of training at induction and ongoing training and capacity building updated via appropriate continuous professional development)?

-- they know about and use relevant sources of data such as the SG equality evidence finder and relevant employee data
+• Do they know about and use relevant sources of data such as the SG equality evidence finder and relevant employee data?

-- they know about and engage with equality advocacy groups and that completed EQIAs evidence the use of evidence from engagement in shaping policy
+• Do they know about and engage with equality advocacy groups and that completed EQIAs evidence the use of evidence from engagement in shaping policy?

-- they have sufficient time, which is reflected in their business objectives, to consider equality matters in developing and delivery policy and/or relevant activity
+• Have they had sufficient time, which is reflected in their business objectives, to consider equality matters in developing and delivery policy and/or relevant activity?

-- they understand the need to ensure that EQIAs in the business area they have responsibility for, should be kept under review and that they are able to demonstrate that this is happening
+• Do they understand the need to ensure that EQIAs in the business area they have responsibility for, should be kept under review and that they are able to demonstrate that this is happening?

 Equality guidance and tools are available on the intranet.
 In answering, you should be able to demonstrate how you are developing staff on an ongoing basis in this area.

-9.3 How confident are you that any procedures in place ensure that equality considerations are embedded into all policies/activities/projects in your area and are delivering improved outcomes for people with protected characteristics?
+9.3 How confident are you that equality procedures are delivering improved outcomes for people with Protected Characteristics?

 This question relates to the extent to which policies and programmes are delivering meaningful outcomes for the people whose lives the Scottish Government is seeking to improve, which includes those with one or more protected characteristics under the Equality Act 2010.